spacetelescope/jwst/docs/jwst/outlier_detection/arguments.rst

 ``--rolling_window_width``
   Number of integrations over which to take the median when using rolling-window median for TSO observations.

-``--save_intermediate_results``
-  Specifies whether or not to save any intermediate products created during step processing.
+The default is 25.
+If the number of integrations is less than or equal to ``rolling_window_width``, a simple median is used instead.

 ``--resample_data``
   Specifies whether or not to resample the input images when